This article has links to products and services we love, which we may make commission from.

 Sunday River is one of our favorite ski resorts in New England.

-Visiting the Peary-MacMillan Arctic Museum (255 Maine Street, Brunswick) is certainly one of the most unique things to do in Maine in December.
+Visiting the John and Lile Gibbons Center for Arctic Studies (formerly known as the Peary-MacMillan Arctic Museum) (255 Maine Street, Brunswick) is certainly one of the most unique things to do in Maine in December.

-Located on the campus of prestigious Bowdoin College, the museum offers educational exhibits about the arctic and how it has changed over time.
+Located on the campus of the prestigious Bowdoin College, the museum offers educational exhibits about the Arctic and how it has changed over time.

 It was opened by Arctic explorers who had objects, photos, and exploration equipment, which you can see today.